 We cannot pay you the adjusted daily allowance if the working hours that you are paid for are more than 80% of a full-time employee’s working hours during the adjustment period.
 These working hours are determined in the collective agreement that applies to your job.
 If there is no collective agreement, we will apply the working hours determined in the Working Hours Act; 8 hours per day.

-Typically the working hours of a full-time employee number from 7.5–8 hours per day.
-According to the law, these maximum working hours shall be converted to maximum working hours for a month by using co-efficient 21.5.
-The co-efficient is the same regardless of how many working days there actually are during the month.
+Typically, a full-time employee’s working hours are 7.5–8 hours per day.
+According to the law, these maximum working hours are converted to maximum working hours per month by using coefficient 21.5.
+The coefficient is the same regardless of how many actual working days there in a month.